altocodenl/TODIS/readme.md

 lastName Cerati
 ```

-Hashes don't have a particular order to their keys; however, fourdata orders them alphabetically, so that two equivalent hashes are represented with the exact same text.
+Hashes don't have a particular order to their keys; however, fourdata orders them alphabetically, so that two equivalent hashes are represented in the exact same order.

 Simple as it is, this data representation can be used to represent any data relevant to an information system.
 Here are a few examples: